invo-innovation/functions/README.md

 Trigger on CosmosDB

 1. Add a new Azure Function that triggers on changes in the CosmosDB for each new record
-2. send the "name" property of each file added to CosmosDB to URL [TODO NEW URL]
+2. send the "name" property of each file added to CosmosDB to URL https://webhook.site/a01b6c75-3bc8-4fbc-a0b3-630b4943f4a5

 ---
 ### Lab 4: